Countryside in Fuerteventura

 4x4 safari to southern Fuerteventura’s wild beaches

 Set out on a 4x4 adventure in Fuerteventura on this small-group tour limited to just six guests.
 You'll off-road through the wild landscapes of southern Fuerteventura, navigating deserts, mountain trails, and cliff-lined coastlines.
 Start by heading south, towards the Punta de Jandia Lighthouse.
 You'll pause at some of the island's prettiest viewpoints and beaches along the way, like Playa de los Ojos, also known as the Beach of Love or Playa Juan Gómez, which is tucked away in a cove on the eastern coast.Next, you'll continue to El Puertito, a little fishing village away from the crowds, for a taste of Canarian life.
 Sip coffee at a traditional restaurant perched right on the ocean's edge.
-From here, you'll head into Jandia Natural Park and stop by Cofete Beach, where the volcanic coastline meets the sea.
+From here, you'll head into Jandia Natural Park and stop at a viewpoint overlooking Cofete Beach, where the volcanic coastline meets the sea.
 And, don't forget your camera.
 You'll be snapping away at the vistas from El Salmo Viewpoint, looking over Sotavento Lagoon and the sand dunes here.

 pl